Vietnam commercial law, New law promotes arbitration to solve commercial disputes

 Vietnam investment law Law firm in vietnam Vietnam business law Vietnam labor law Vietnam law firm Vietnam laws Vietnam law Labour and employment lawyer Famous law firm Vietnam commercial law Vietnam company law

 "The law has improved shortcomings in the ordinance such as removing limitations on the application of arbitration to commercial disputes," Anh said.
-"Commercial disputes,, Vietnam labor law
+"Commercial disputes, meanwhile, are increasing rapidly,, Vietnam labor law

-, Vietnam labor law, Vietnam company law, Famous law firm, Labour and employment lawyer / The Viet Nam Lawyer Federation has been urged to become exemplars in ensuring justice and building a State ruled by are increasing rapidly, requiring quick and efficient forms of settlement."
+, Vietnam labor law, Vietnam company law, Famous law firm, Labour and employment lawyer / The Viet Nam Lawyer Federation has been urged to become exemplars in ensuring justice and building a State ruled by quick and efficient forms of settlement."

 The new law, which would take effect next January 1, would also create an equal legal footing for both Vietnamese and foreign enterprises, said the vice chairman of the National Assembly's Justice Committee, Pham Quy Ty.